 In Texas, concerns about voting and elections are colored by political changes in recent decades (discussed at length in the Texas Politics chapter on Political Parties).
 Texans display many of the same basic tendencies of voting and non-voting as other Americans.
 The contests and characters on display in the 2008 campaign provided ample illustration of the particular forces at work in the Texas electoral universe.
 The Republican Party remains dominant after a decade that saw battles over congressional redistricting, intense and sometimes bitter campaigning among candidates both within and between the parties, increasingly expensive campaigning up and down the ballot, and the continuing courtship of the growing Latino population, to name just the most prominent factors.

-Nationally the election of Barack Obama and of a Democratic US House and Senate in 2008, and Obama's reelection in 2012, suggested growing Democratic power.
+Nationally the election of Barack Obama and of a Democratic US House and Senate in 2008, and Obama's reelection in 2012, suggested growing Democratic power at the national level.
 Texas, however, bucked national trends and voted in for Republicans John McCain in 2008 and Mitt Romney in 2012.
 The state also sent delegations to Congress with large Republican majorities.

 Bill White emerged from a much more one-sided contest to earn the Democratic nomination in the gubernatorial contest.
 The videos in the box on the side of this page feature excerpts from a discussion of the results of the campaign by three leading political journalists in the state: Gromer Jeffers, Jr., of The Dallas Morning News, Harvey Kronberg of The Quorum Report, and Ross Ramsey of The Texas Tribune.